pingcap/monitoring/README.md

 ## Function1 - Dynamic reload rules of Prometheus
 It is a simple binary to trigger a reload when Rules are updated.
 It watches dirs and call `reload` API that the rules has been changed.
-It provide a UI to update rules(For ease of use, the UI is very like UI of Prometheus).
+It provide a UI to update rules(For ease of use, the UI is similar with UI of Prometheus).
 ![UI](reload/ui/static/image/ui.png)

 The text editor is friendly to Yaml format.
-To quickly verify that the modification is successful, there is Rules UI which get rules from Prometheus (You can also verify it by Prometheus.)
+To quickly verify that the modification is successful, there is Rules UI which get rules from Prometheus (You can also verify it by Prometheus.).

-## Function2 - Cloud TiDB Monitoring
 ## How to use it
 ```$xslt
 make